kakaoenterprise/terraform-provider-kakaocloud/docs/resources/subnet_share.md

 page_title: "kakaocloud_subnet_share Resource - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_subnet_share resource allows you to manage subnet sharing between projects in KakaoCloud.
-  You can grant other projects access to a specific subnet by specifying their project IDs, while also retrieving the list of projects that currently have access.
-  This resource helps enable cross-project collaboration and controlled network resource sharing within KakaoCloud.
+  The kakaocloud_subnet_share resource allows you to manage subnet sharing between projects in KakaoCloud.You can grant other projects access to a specific subnet by specifying their project IDs, while also retrieving the list of projects that currently have access.This resource helps enable cross-project collaboration and controlled network resource sharing within KakaoCloud.
 ---

 # kakaocloud_subnet_share (Resource)

 The `kakaocloud_subnet_share` resource allows you to manage subnet sharing between projects in KakaoCloud.
 You can grant other projects access to a specific subnet by specifying their project IDs, while also retrieving the list of projects that currently have access.
 This resource helps enable cross-project collaboration and controlled network resource sharing within KakaoCloud.